stefanpenner/ember-app-kit/guides/using-modules.md

 into (`exampleHelper`) could have been anything.

-###	Using global variables or external scripts

-If you want to use external libraries that write to a global namespace (e.g.
-[moment.js](http://momentjs.com/)), you need to add those to the `predef` section of your project's `.jshintrc` file.
-If you use the lib in tests, need to add it to your `tests/.jshintrc` file, too.

 ### Module import validation

 To prevent errors in import statements from reaching production, this project